Spa: Bathing in the 19th and 20th centuries

-The European spas provided various other diversions for guests after the bath, including gambling, horse racing, fishing, hunting, tennis, skating, dancing, golf, and horseback riding.
-Sight-seeing and theatrical performances served as further incentives for people to go to the spa.
-Some European governments even recognized the medical benefits of spa therapy and paid a portion of the patient's expenses.
+European spas provided various other diversions for guests after the bath, including gambling, horse racing, fishing, hunting, tennis, skating, dancing, golf, sight-seeing, theatrical performances, and horseback riding.
+Some European governments recognized the medical benefits of spa therapy and paid a portion of the patient's expenses.
 A number of these spas catered to those suffering from obesity and overindulgence in addition to various other medical complaints.
-In recent years, the elegance and style of earlier centuries may have diminished, but people still come to the natural hot springs for relaxation and health.
+In recent years, people still travel to natural hot springs for relaxation and health.

 In Germany, the tradition survives to the present day.
-'Taking a cure' (Kur) at a spa is generally covered to a large amount by both public and private health care insurance.
+'Taking a cure' (Kur) at a spa is generally largely covered by both public and private health care insurance.
 Usually, a doctor prescribes a stay of three weeks at a mineral spring or other natural setting where a patient's condition will be treated with healing spring waters and natural therapies.
-While the insurance companies used to also cover meals and accommodation, many now only pay for the treatments and expect the patient to pay for transportation, accommodation, and meals.
+While insurance companies used to cover meals and accommodation, many now only pay for treatments and expect the patient to pay for transportation, accommodation, and meals.
 Most Germans are eligible for a Kur every two to six years, depending on the severity of their condition.
-Germans do still get paid their regular salary during this time away from their job, which is not taken out of their vacation days.
+Germans get paid their regular salary during this time away from their job, which is not taken out of their vacation days.

-In colonial America
+Bathing in colonial America

-Some European colonists brought with them knowledge of the hot water therapy for medicinal purposes, and others learned the benefits of hot springs from the Native Americans.
-Europeans gradually obtained many of the hot and cold springs from the various Indian tribes.
-They then developed the spring to suit European tastes.
+Some European colonists brought with them knowledge of the hot water therapy for medicinal purposes, and others learned the benefits of hot springs from Native Americans.
+Europeans acquired the land on which many of the hot and cold springs were situated from various tribes, and altered them to suit European tastes.
 By the 1760s, British colonists were traveling to hot and cold springs in Connecticut, Pennsylvania, New York, and Virginia in search of water cures.
-Among the more frequently visited of these springs were Bath, Yellow, and Bristol Springs in Pennsylvania; and Warm Springs, Hot Springs, and White Sulphur Springs (now in West Virginia) in Virginia.
-In the last decade of the 1700s, New York spas were beginning to be frequented by intrepid travelers, most notably Ballston Spa.
+Among the more frequently visited of these springs were Bath, Yellow, and Bristol Springs in Pennsylvania; and Warm Springs, Hot Springs, and White Sulphur Springs in West Virginia.
+In the 1790s, New York spas were beginning to be frequented, most notably Ballston Spa.
 Nearby Saratoga Springs and Kinderhook were yet to be discovered.

 Colonial doctors gradually began to recommend hot springs for ailments.
-Dr. Benjamin Rush, American patriot and physician, praised the springs of Bristol, Pennsylvania, in 1773.
-Dr. Samuel Tenney in 1783 and Dr. Valentine Seaman in 1792 examined the water of Ballston Spa in New York and wrote of possible medicinal uses of the springs.
+Benjamin Rush, American patriot and physician, praised the springs of Bristol, Pennsylvania, in 1773.
+Samuel Tenney in 1783 and Valentine Seaman in 1792 examined the water of Ballston Spa in New York and wrote of possible medicinal uses of the springs.
 Hotels were constructed to accommodate visitors to the various springs.
-Entrepreneurs operated establishments where the travelers could lodge, eat, and drink.
-Thus began the health resort industry in the United States.
+Entrepreneurs operated establishments where the travellers could lodge, eat, and drink.